 If there is a linear relationship, a linear regression model can be used.
 Here, a best fit line for the data pairs is fitted and its parameters, such as the intercept and the slope parameter, are estimated.
 The F-values can be used to check whether these parameters are significant and how large their uncertainty is.

-In case of a non-linear relationship or not normally distributed values, numerous methods are implemented in R in order to nevertheless derive a functional relationship and formulate a mathematical model.
-For example, the Generalized Linear Model (GLM) allows the use of samples that are not normally distributed or do not follow a linear relationship.
-Non-linear, but polynomial relationships can also be modeled by including polynomial functions in the lm() function.
+In the case of a non-linear relationship or non-normally distributed values, numerous methods are implemented in R to derive a functional relationship and formulate a mathematical model.
+For example, the generalized linear model (GLM) allows for the use of samples that are not normally distributed or do not follow a linear relationship.
+Non-linear polynomial relationships can also be modeled by including polynomial functions in the lm() function.